 - Poor muscle tone in the throat and tongue: Throat and tongue muscles can be too relaxed, which allows them to collapse and fall back into the airway.
 This can result from deep sleep, alcohol consumption, and use of some sleeping pills.
 Normal aging causes further relaxation of these muscles.

 - Bulky throat tissue: Being overweight can cause bulky throat tissue.
 Also, children with large tonsils and adenoids often snore.

 - Long soft palate and/or uvula: A long soft palate or a long uvula (the dangling tissue in back of the mouth) can narrow the opening from the nose to the throat.
 When these structures vibrate and bump against one another the airway becomes obstructed, causing snoring.

 Health Risks Associated With Snoring

-Light sleeping.
-People with obstructive sleep apnea sleep lightly to try to keep their throat muscles tense enough to maintain airflow.
+- Light sleeping.
+People with obstructive sleep apnea might sleep lightly as their body tries to keep their throat muscles tense enough to maintain airflow.

 - Strain on the heart.
 Prolonged suffering from obstructive sleep apnea often results in higher blood pressure and may cause enlargement of the heart, with higher risks of heart attack and stroke.